ltozi/aws-wordpress/README.md

 Please note that the https certificate is self signed and left in the ssl dir intentionally to use https provisioning for the sake of simplicity.
 A real domain is not available so we are using the amazon domain for which we cannot generate a certificate because we don't own that domain.

+## Deployment

+The deployment is based on Github release and tag.
+Every time a new release is created with the associate tag, a deploy will be done using the same terraform code by passing the version tag as the docker image version of the wordpress container..

+Go to [Github release page](https://github.com/ltozi/aws-wordpress/releases) Github release page to start a new release and deploy a new version.

+Update the credentials to trigger a deploy **AWS_ACCESS_KEY_ID** and **AWS_ACCESS_KEY** in the dev environment inside the repo.

+Also, set up TF_STATE_BUCKET in plain text as var in the same environment.